vishalbalaji/nvim/README.md

 # My Neovim Config

 This is my Neovim configuration.
-A lot of this is inspired by [LunarVim/Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch).
+A lot of this is inspired by [0 to LSP : Neovim RC From Scratch](https://www.youtube.com/watch?v=w7i4amO_zaE).